Koowah/Deep_neural_networks/README.md

 DNN
+# FILE TREE NEEDS TIDYING AND CLEANING UP - WILL BE DONE SHORTLY
 ==============================

 Building DNN, RBM & DBN from scratch - training & predicting on MNIST & Binary AlphaDigits - pretraining